ETIM-PAUL/AirClaim/README.md

 # AirClaim: Revolutionizing Flight Delay Insurance with Blockchain Technology

 AirClaim represents a paradigm shift in the flight insurance industry, leveraging blockchain technology on the Flare network to create a transparent, efficient, and trustless system for flight delay compensation.
 This innovative platform addresses the longstanding frustrations of traditional flight insurance: complex claim processes, delayed payouts, and lack of transparency.
+It also allows paasengers to play a mini game of predicting numbers and winning prizes

 ## Core Technology and Infrastructure